Ohio Deferred Compensation

 For information about dental benefits for exempt State of Ohio employees

-For information about medical benefits for all employees enrolled in the Ohio Med PPO plan
+For information about medical benefits for all employees and their dependents who are enrolled in the State of Ohio medical plan

 Prescription Drug Benefits